Subaru-PFS/spt_target_uploader/docs/docs/submission.md

 ### Errors

 When the Submission button is clicked, the validation process runs again.
 In a rare case, the validation fails and raises an error.

+## Submit the PPP outputs

+Once finishing running the online PPP, the <u>"Submit" button</u> becomes active and you can click it to submit the table in the main panel and list of pointings.

+When uploading the file to our storage is finished, a message panel containing the same `Upload ID` is shown to tell you about the successful submission.